codyhartsook/agent_composer/README.md

 ## Purpose

-This program dynamically downloads, imports, and utilizes a Python function from a remote GitHub repository.
+This program dynamically downloads, imports, and utilizes a Python function from a remote GitHub repository as LangGraph agent.
 It analyzes the module to install necessary dependencies, import required modules, and dynamically create instances of functions or classes, particularly focusing on Pydantic models.
 The program builds a graph using the dynamically imported functions and provides an interactive interface for users to interact with the imported agent.

 ## Functionality